7 proven ways to improve your gut health

-If a healthy gut feels like an elusive dream; learn how to improve gut health with these easy science-backed hacks
+If a healthy gut feels like an elusive dream, learn how to improve gut health with these easy science-backed ideas.

-If you’re reading this article, then it’s likely that you’ve been experiencing gut health problems.
-If that’s the case, you are not alone!
+If you’ve been experiencing gut health problems, you are not alone.
 In fact, it’s estimated that about 4 in 10 people worldwide suffer from a functional digestive disorder.
 Women, in particular, seem to be more susceptible to gastrointestinal issues.

 Before we go any further, we’d always recommend booking a doctor’s appointment if you notice any sudden changes in your bowel movements, are experiencing severe abdominal pain, or if there is blood in your stool.